Protect Azure CLIs with Teleport Application Access on AKS | Teleport

 teleport-azure identity to your Teleport user by running the

-following command, pasting in the URI of the Azure identity you copied earlier
+username and pasting in the URI of the Azure identity you copied earlier as the

 tctl users update teleport-user \--set-azure-identities azure-identity-uri